domodwyer/cryptic/README.md

   WriteTimeout: "5s"
   MaxRetries: 0

-# Encryptor can be either 'aes' or 'kms'
+# Encryptor can be either 'aes-pbkdf2', 'aes' or 'kms'
 Encryptor: "kms"

-# AES key size is variable (16, 24, 32 chars) - uses SHA256 for HMAC
+# AES key size must be 16, 24 or 32 chars if encryptor = 'aes'
 AES:
   Key: "changeme"
-  HmacKey: "changeme"
+  HmacKey: "changeme" # only needed if encryptor = 'aes'

 # KMS uses AES-256 and SHA256 for HMAC
 KMS: